-Re-design and update of the open data portal Comm itment Start and End Date (January 2020 - June 2021) ead implementing agency Secretaría Técnica de Planificación "Planifica Ecuador" Commitment description What problem does it address?
+Re-design and update of the open data portal Commit ment Start and End Date (January 2020 - October 2021) Lead implementing agency gency Secretaría Técnica de Planificación "Planifica Ecuador" Commitment description What problem does it address?
 The existing open data platform does not allow for friendly access to information, does not include all public institutions, does not respond to the needs or priorities of citizens, and presents weaknesses in the interoperability between the sets of data.
 Additionally, it is important to apply the standards related to personal data protection.
 What is the commitment?
 Strengthen the open data platform, which uses standardized formats and structures that are accessible, allowing for active participation of society, taking into account international personal data protection standards.
 How will it help in solving the problem?
 The strengthening of the existing data platform will provide standardized formats and structures that foster the publication of open data, the active participation of society in the demand of data, and the use of information to generate solutions that have an economic and social impact.
 Why is this commitment relevant to OGP values?
 Transparency and access to information: the commitment is geared toward publishing more information, improving the quality, improving access by the public, and making it possible to exercise the right to access of information.
 Citizen participation: will create opportunities for the public to use said information in participative exercises to develop solutions to public problems.
-Relation to Agenda 2030 Objective 9: Industry, innovation and infrastructure Objective 16: Peace, justice and strong institutions Objective 17: Partnerships for the goals Additional information The commitment is related to national and international planning instruments, such as the Agenda 2030, the Agenda ELAC 2020, the National Development Plan 2021-2017, and the National e-Governance Plan 2021-2018, the National Information Society Plan and the Digital Ecuador Policy; and, legal instruments, such as the Constitución de la República, the Ley Orgánica de Transparencia y Acceso a la Información Pública, the Ley Orgánica de Telecomunicaciones and the Ley Orgánica de Gestión de la Identidad y Datos Civiles.
+Relation to Agenda 2030 Goal 9: Industry, innovation and infrastructure Goal 16: Peace, justice and strong institutions Goal 17: Partnerships for the goals Additional information The commitment is related to national and international planning instruments, such as the Agenda 2030, the Agenda ELAC 2020, the National Development Plan 2017-2021, and the National e-Governance Plan 2018-2021, the National Information Society Plan and the Digital Ecuador Policy; and, legal instruments, such as the Constitución de la República , the Ley Orgánica de Transparencia y Acceso a la Información Pública , the Ley Orgánica de Telecomunicaciones and the Ley Orgánica de Gestión de la Identidad y Datos Civiles .

 Activity and deliverable Start Date End Date Milestone 1: Assessment of the current situation of the existing open data platform.
 January 2020 February 2020 esign of and update to the existing open data des an implementation testing exercise.
-March 2020 August 2020 Milestone 3: Hold public events (contests, hackatones, etc.) for the creation of solutions to problems based on the use of open data; which will also allow for providing feedback on the redesigned and updated open data portal.
-September 2020 November 2020 Milestone 4: Systematization of recommendations and adjustments to the open data portal.
-December 2020 April 2021 Milestone 5: Evaluation of the redesigned and updated portal.
-May 2021 June 2021 Contact Information Name of the person in charge Carlos Javier Pacha Andrango Title, Department Undersecretary , Subsecretaría de Información Email address and telephone number jpacha@planificacion.gob.ec 02 397 8900 Ext.: 2401 Other Astron State actors involved Presidencia de la República Ministerio de Telecomunicaciones y de la Sociedad de la Información Other Actors Involved CSOs, private sector,multilaterals, working groups Fundación de Ayuda por Internet (Counterpart) Red Ecuatoriana de Datos Abiertos y Metadatos (REDAM)
+March 2020 March 2021 Milestone 3: Hold public events (contests, hackatones, etc.) for the creation of solutions to problems based on the use of open data; which will also allow for providing feedback on the redesigned and updated open data portal.
+February 2021 May 2021 Milestone 4: Syste adjustments to the ematization of recommendations and open data portal.
+May 2021 August 2021 Milestone 5: Evaluation of the redesigned and updated portal.
+September 2021 October 2021 Contact Information Name of the perso me of the person in charge Javier Pacha Title, Department Coordinator, Coordinación de Informaciónn ación de Email address and telephone number jpacha@planificacior 02 397 8900 n.gob.ec State actors involved Presidencia de la República Ministerio de Telecomunicaciones y de la Sociedad de la Información Other Actors Involved CSOs, private sector,multilaterals, working groups Fundación de Ayuda (Counterpart) Red Ecuatoriana de Metadatos (REDAM - Datos Abiertos y